wacncontent/CustomizeTool/addCommentOutput/articles/remoteapp/remoteapp-redirection.md

 - USB redirection: You can use the USB devices attached to your local computer within the remote session.

 ## Change your redirection settings in RemoteApp
-You can change the device redirection settings for a collection by using the Microsoft Azure PowerShell with SDK.
-After you install the new PowerShell and SDK, first configure it to manage your subscription as described in [How to install and configure Azure PowerShell](../powershell-install-configure.md).
+You can change the device redirection settings for a collection by using the Windows Azure PowerShell with SDK.
+After you install the new PowerShell and SDK, first configure it to manage your subscription as described in [How to install and configure Azure PowerShell](/documentation/articles/powershell-install-configure).

 Then use a command similar to the following to set the custom RDP properties: